EricLambrecht/react-timing-hooks/README.md

 ```

 In this case `react-timing-hooks` automatically took care of cleaning up the timeout for you (if the component is mounted for less than a second for instance).

+## Contributing

+Contributions are welcome as long as you follow these simple rules:

+1. All commit messages must adhere to the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format.
+So **please use `npm run commit`** to commit your staged changes.
+2. Test everything before you commit it: `npm run test` will take care of that.
+3. Use [prettier](https://prettier.io) while developing.
+You can check your code with `npm run prettier:check` to make sure everything's formatted correctly.